gingerchew/Docs/en/extras/migx/migx.frontend-usage.md

 ]]
 ```

 If you have specified a field name "tpl" from the MIGX TV setup, getImageList will use the value of this field for the items's tpl.
-The value must be exactly what you would put in the &tpl property - a chunk name, @CODE:... @FILE...
+The value must be exactly what you would put in the `&tpl` property - a chunk name, `@CODE:...`, `@FILE:...`.